 Water Shuttle Ports

 Carnival is committed to accommodating its guests with disabilities so they can fully, yet safely, enjoy the ports of call.
 Whether guests with mobility limitations can board a water shuttle is subject to numerous factors, including weather and tidal conditions, which may affect the transfer from one moving vessel to another.
 Also, facilities in ports vary and, therefore, certain water shuttles may not be accessible to individuals using wheelchairs, scooters and other mobility devices.
 While the sea and wind conditions may be acceptable to safely board the water shuttle, fluctuations in the weather may make re-boarding to return to the ship dangerous.
-The final determination of whether any guest may board a tender water shuttle is made by the Captain.
+The final determination of whether any guest may board a water shuttle is made by the captain.
 Safety restrictions prohibit crew from carrying individuals on or off water shuttles.

 - Belize City, Belize *